 - If they go down, it suggests the pupils found the paper harder

-- We cannot be sure why pupils scored so badly at the lower end, by the fact that marks are so low at grade 1 boundary (and even grade 4) suggests that many pupils failed to finish papers, or possibly failed to complete whole papers.
+- We cannot be sure why pupils scored so badly at the lower end, by the fact that marks are so low at Grade 1 boundary (and even Grade 4) suggests that many pupils failed to finish papers, or possibly failed to complete whole papers.
 For anyone who has worked with pupils who lack confidence, non-finishing and being put off by difficult questions can be a killer in terms of examination success.
 At the very least, pupils in 2017 were given a chance to demonstrate their knowledge more completely than in 2018.
 The very low marks at the bottom end also make the issue of fair grading a bit of a crap shoot.
 It would have been possible for a child to get lucky on a single question (something they had just looked at) and secure a grade 1 without answering a single other question on the paper.
 Meanwhile a child with weak knowledge and limited confidence might have attempted 3 or 4 questions with a little success and then given up and received the same grade.
+Again, no real change here, except at board level.

 Your top end pupils are probably fine with all the changes, but your weaker students are going to struggle.
 Strategies to finish papers, or answer more questions will be key, alongside boosting core knowledge and building confidence in the face of hard questions.